 Cherry tomatoes are a tasty addition to my summer beef salad.
 Some people even enjoy eating these yummy tomatoes as a treat straight off the vine!
 According to both Monash University and FODMAP Friendly, cherry tomatoes are low FODMAP and you can safely enjoy them 45g (3 tomato) serves (1 4).
 Just keep an eye on portion sizes as they do contain moderate amounts of fructans in 60g serves (1).

 Roma tomatoes are often used in canning or when producing tomato paste.
-A small serve roma tomato (75g) is low FODMAP (1 4).
-Be careful with large serves of Roma tomatoes as they do become high FODMAP (1 4).
+A ½ a small roma tomato is low FODMAP (1 4).
+Be careful with larger serves of Roma tomatoes as they do become high FODMAP (1 4).

 Tomato Paste (2 tablespoons or 28g serve)